The Numbers and People That Tell the Story of AI Horizons 2025

 And now—the AI Deployed City.

 $13 billion in venture-backed valuations in six months tells a remarkable story.
-But the real story goes deeper than capital—it's about deployment.
+But the real story goes deeper than capital—it's about implementation.

-While other cities hype AI, Pittsburgh deploys it.
+While other cities hype AI, Pittsburgh puts it to work.
 The question isn't whether Pittsburgh has become an AI powerhouse—you’ll see the numbers below already prove we’re well on our way.

-The real questions become how quickly will this deployed ecosystem reshape American industry and this new economy?
+The real questions become how quickly will this emerging ecosystem reshape American industry and this new economy?
 Who will want in?
 Can they act quickly enough?

 The AI Horizons Summit captured this transformation in real time, bringing together the builders, deployers, and many others who are already making it happen.